 Cyanobacteria were the first algae to appear as a fossil in the history of 3.5 billion years.
 Fossils of cyanobacteria were called as “Stromatolites“.
-These were the first organism that was responsible for releasing oxygen into the environment through their photosynthetic activities.
-Among prokaryotic organisms, cyanobacteria were the first organisms to use two photo-systems both I and II.
+These were the first organism responsible for releasing oxygen into the environment through their photosynthetic activities.
+Among prokaryotic organisms, cyanobacteria were the first organisms to use two photo-systems, both I and II.

-Firstly it showed resemblance to the algae group, by which it then included in the class Myxomycetes.
-But, after further study on their structure and characteristics features, it is now placed in the group Bacteria under the class Schizomycetes or cyanobacteria.
+Firstly, it showed resemblance to the algae group, by which it then included in the class Myxomycetes.
+But, after further study on their structure and characteristics, it is then placed in the group of Bacteria under the class Schizomycetes or cyanobacteria.

 Characteristics of Cyanobacteria

-Cyanobacteria are prokaryotic and gram-negative bacteria.
+Cyanobacteria are the prokaryotic and gram-negative bacteria.
 These are aerobic and photoautotrophic organisms.
 Its size ranges from 1-10µm.
 It contains a primitive nucleus.
 Membrane-bound organelles are absent in cyanobacteria.
-Chlorophyll a, phycocyanin and phycoerythrin are the photosynthetic pigments that are present in this.
+Chlorophyll a, phycocyanin and phycoerythrin are the photosynthetic pigments that are present in cyanobacteria.

 - Chlorophyll a: Imparts green colour

 Cyanobacteria are also called blue-green algae, due to the presence of chlorophyll a and phycocyanin.
 Chlorophylls are involved in the photosystem I, whereas phycocyanin pigments are associated with the photosystem II.
 Its photosynthesis is oxygenic, and they have the ability to fix atmospheric N2.
 The reserve food material is cyanophycean starch.

 Depending upon the cell-type, the cyanobacteria can be of three kinds that are mentioned below: